Breakfast in Grenoble

 Kas decided that going up to the Bastille on the téléphérique the previous day wasn’t strenuous enough, so in the morning she decided to run up it as part of a long morning run.
-While she was doing that, the girls and me returned to the branch of Paul in Caserne de Bonne for some breakfast.
+While she was doing that, the girls and me went to “Paul” in Caserne de Bonne for some breakfast.
 Now we knew the form it was a better experience than the previous morning.
 Kas joined us as we were finishing, having done her run and been for a shower.

-The guy seemed in no hurry to move so I decided to go ask him ( or tell him ) what I was doing so he didn’t get spooked by my presence.
+The guy seemed in no hurry to move.
+Rather than miss it, I decided to ask him ( or tell him ) what I was doing.
+I didn’t want to freak him out.
 He didn’t respond.
 He didn’t seem bothered, to be honest, so I went for it and did the doings.
 Throughout the whole process he didn’t so much as look.
-After leaving the site I figured this lack of communication a symptom of a state of being that later turned him into “shouty bloke”, so I ended up thinking it wasn’t such a great idea to go so close to someone who obviously wasn’t entirely there.
+After leaving the site it became clear this lack of communication was related to him later turning into “shouty” bloke.
+Maybe it wasn’t such a great idea to go so close to someone who obviously wasn’t entirely there.

 By the time we were all done it was approaching midday.
 We’d thought a little about going up into the “proper” mountains but I think by the time we got here we’d done our share of long days in the car, and as a result, the enthusiasm for spending a couple of hours each way driving to the mountains was pretty much missing.

-It was easy to park and there was a cache in the back of the car park that I managed to squeeze in while one of the kids was farting about with footwear.
+It was easy to park and there was a cache in the back of the car park.
+I managed to squeeze that in while one of the kids was farting about with footwear.
 The chateau is quite impressive – the biggest in the Dauphiné, apparently, and it’s been kept (or restored) in good condition.
-A great dollop of irony was introduced in 1984 when a wing of the Chateau was redeveloped as a Museum to the French Revolution, after the castle became government property and was donated to the Community Council of Isère in 1973.
+A great dollop of irony was introduced in 1984 when a wing of the Chateau was redeveloped as a Museum to the French Revolution (see Musée de la Révolution française), after the castle became government property and was donated to the Community Council of Isère in 1973.

 To get ice-creams we walked out of the front gate of the castle into the town.
 We found a place that sold granités – we developed a taste for these in Italy on last year’s holidays but it was the first time our eye had been drawn to one in France.

 We went out for dinner at about 6 pm and found a boutique burger joint – nicer than McDonald’s but not really a restaurant as such.
 The burgers were good.
-From here we moved next door and had a beer while the kids ran around and got wet in a fountain in the street.
+From here we moved next door and had a beer.
+The kids started running in and out of a fountain in the street, with predictable results.

 We walked back home again and got most of the packing done.
-We had an early start in the morning and didn’t want to be late to bed and didn’t want to drink much.
+We had an early start in the morning and didn’t want to be late to bed.
+I also didn’t want to drink much.
 According to Google, we’d got 870km to drive just to get to Calais and we needed to be there by about 6 pm, so we’d planned an early start.
 Google reckoned we should allow 12 hours.
-We were in bed by 9:30pm.
+We were in bed by 9:30 pm.